 Coast the Coast

 Have a group and want to enjoy the trip, save money and travel in style?
-Split the cost with everyone in your bunch for a small or large air conditioned coaster bus or coach which can be booked for a few hours or for the entire day with just a driver or split the cost for a tour with a small certified regional tour company and then sit back and relax without breaking the bank; these will also display PPV red plates.
+Split the cost with everyone in your bunch for a small or large air-conditioned coaster bus or coach which can be booked for a few hours or for the entire day with just a driver or split the cost for a tour with a small certified regional tour company and then sit back and relax without breaking the bank; these will also display PPV red plates.

 A Bike Built For Two

-If you want a little flexibility, are a little adventurous and happen to be in a beach town like Negril or Ocho Rios, or even somewhere a little more cosmopolitan like Montego Bay, bikes, motor bikes and scooters can be a great option for vacationers traveling around Jamaica.
+If you want a little flexibility, are a little adventurous and happen to be in a beach town like Negril or Ocho Rios, or even somewhere a little more cosmopolitan like Montego Bay, bikes, motor bikes and scooters can be a great option for vacationers travelling around Jamaica.
 From the low cost of rental to the easy access to out-of-the-way sites, two-wheeled vehicles are a unique way to travel.
 Helmets are a must by law and you are subject to the laws on the road so make sure you pay attention, including what side of the road you are on.
 Pot holes and market towns can be a bit of a challenge but exploring the beautiful island on two wheels can give you access to areas of Jamaica you might otherwise not get to experience in a rental car, not to mention a little easier on the pocket.
 Still want the thrill of two wheels and have a bit more to spend?
 Harley Davidson in major tourism centres has permission to rent you a bike with 600cc power!